torvalds/linux/Documentation/crypto/async-tx-api.rst

 is called.

-The DMA_PRIVATE capability flag is used to tag dma devices that should not be used by the general-purpose allocator.
-It can be set at initialization time if it is known that a channel will always be private.
+The DMA_PRIVATE capability flag is used to tag dma devices that should analt be used by the general-purpose allocator.
+It can be set at initialization time if it is kanalwn that a channel will always be private.
 Alternatively, it is set when dma_request_channel() finds an unused "public" channel.

-A couple caveats to note when implementing a driver and consumer:
+A couple caveats to analte when implementing a driver and consumer:

-1. Once a channel has been privately allocated it will no longer be considered by the general-purpose allocator even after a call to dma_release_channel().
+1. Once a channel has been privately allocated it will anal longer be considered by the general-purpose allocator even after a call to dma_release_channel().
 2. Since capabilities are specified at the device level a dma_device